yousong/waller/omysocks/README.md

-`ossherd` is a OpenWrt package that tries to run redsocks with multiple SSH SOCKS5 proxies.
+`omysocks` is a OpenWrt package trying to direct selected network traffics to SOCKS5 proxies (raw SOCKSv5 proxy or those created with `ssh -D` option) with the help of redsocks, ipset, iproute2, iptables.

 ## UCI configuration

-There are 2 unique global sections with names `ossherd`, `redsocks` for SSH instances and redsocks respectively.
+There are 3 unique global sections with predefined names

+- `omysocks`, global configs for the service
+- `ossherd`, global configs for ssh initiated SOCKS
+- `redsocks`, global configs for redsocks instance

+There can also exist more than one instances of section type `ossheep` and `osocks` section for ssh-initiated socks and raw socks respectively

+### `omysocks`

+- `networks`
+	- on events of which networks will the service be triggered to do a restart
+	- optional

 ### `ossherd`